rapidsai/raft/docs/source/using_libraft.md

 At its core, RAFT is a header-only template library, which makes it very powerful in that APIs can be called with various different combinations of data types and only the templates which are actually used will be compiled into your binaries.
 This increased flexibility comes with a drawback that all the APIs need to be declared inline and thus calls which are made frequently in your code could be compiled again in each source file for which they are invoked.

 For most functions, compile-time overhead is minimal but some of RAFT's APIs take a substantial time to compile.
-As a rule of thumb, most functionality in `raft::distance`, `raft::neighbors`, and `raft::spatial` is expensive to compile and most functionality in other namespaces has little compile-time overhead.
+As a rule of thumb, most functionality in `raft::distance`, `raft::neighbors`, and `raft::cluster` is expensive to compile and most functionality in other namespaces has little compile-time overhead.

 There are three ways to speed up compile times: